phenocare/fibers/content/_index.md

 During the first visit (screening visit), we will check your eligible by having you consume a small amount of inulin powder dissolved in water.
 You will undergo an hourly hydrogen breath test by exhaling into a hand-held machine for 8 hours.
 This test will determine if you are eligible to participate in the study.

 Twenty-four hours before the second visit (clinic visit), we will ask you to follow a low fibre diet for one day.
-The meal will be provided to you.
+Meals will be provided to you.

 On the day of the clinic visit, you will continue with the low fibre diet but have up to three portions of dietary fibres of your choice for breakfast.
 Once again, we will perform an hourly hydrogen breath test.
 We will also collect urine and blood samples to learn more about what is happening in your body.
 A nurse will perform the blood collection during the visit.
 If you feel comfortable, you can even provide a stool sample.

 ### 5. When do I have to attend the clinic visit?
 The researcher will arrange a convenient date with you, usually on Tuesday, Thursday or Friday.
-On occasion, we may be able to schedule the clinic on Saturday as well.
+On occasion, we may be able to schedule the clinic on Saturday.

 ### 6. Is there any reimbursement for my time and travel cost?
 You will receive $1.2 per 10km and the parking fees for the day.
 If you use public transport, we will cover your bus or train fares.
 Additionally, you will receive a gift voucher worth $25 for completing the screening visit and an additional $50 for completing the study clinic visit.